Xiaohui-Huu/Xiaohui-Huu.github.io/wiki/main_page.md

 # About me
 I am a Master's student in Security PRIDE Research Group at Huazhong University of Science and Technology (HUST), advised by [Prof. Haoyu Wang](https://howiepku.github.io/index.html).
-I received my B.E. degree in Computer Science at Beijing University of Posts and Telecommunications in 2023.
+I received my B.E. degree in Computer Science at Beijing University of Posts and Telecommunications (BUPT) in 2023.
 My research interests center on  *DeFi* and *blockchain security*, with a broader intersts include uncovering software bugs to assess exploitability and analyzing DeFi activities.
-I also have strong passion for exploring finance and combining AI to build digitaltrust.
 <!-- My broader interests include uncovering software bugs to assess exploitability and analyzing DeFi activities to pretend misbehaviors (e.g., exploits, scams, and MEV). -->

 <!-- **I am a motivated student seeking a PhD opportunity to contribute to impactful research.** -->